Signed in as:

 Earn Distance Awards

 Do you compete with your Arabian, Half-Arabian or Anglo-Arabian in Endurance or Competitive Trail rides?
-Earn credit for all of your miles with the Distance Horse Award Program!
+Earn credit for all of your miles with the AHA Distance Horse Award Program!
 When you reach 500 miles, you will be awarded a beautiful plaque with your horse’s name with space for more milestones in 500-mile increments.
 For every 500 miles you ride in AHA recognized distance rides, you will earn another brass mileage marker that can be added to your plaque.
 You will also receive acknowledgment in the Recognition Spotlight of the Modern Arabian Horse Magazine.
 For more information on the Distance Horse Award Program, please call the Competitions Department at (303) 696-4500 Option 4, or visit the AHA website.

 AERC’s Northwest ride season begins December 1 of each year.